 Winners will be announced on 10 November, receiving a share of £12,500.

-1. Richard Dickson, Contemplation by the window.
+1. Richard Dickson, Summer Evening from the Train.

 2. Caitriona Dunnett, Ladies Island Lake, Toned cyanotype.